Racing

 Smartgambler's parent

-company, OZmium Pty Ltd, acquired prominent
+company, OZmium Pty Ltd, acquired prominent thoroughbred

-thoroughbred racing site Pro-Punter
+racing site Pro-Punter

 in late 2000 and this became the de facto racing

 arm of Smartgambler.
-OZmium was able to retain the

-Before going to Pro-Punter
+Before going to Pro-Punter,

-here is an overview about horse racing in general
+below is an overview about horse racing in general

 as viewed from the Smartgambler perspective.